Punt (gridiron football): Rugby-style punt

+A rugby-style punt is executed with a running approach, typically to the left or right, before the ball is kicked while the punter remains behind the line of scrimmage.
+This style differs from a traditional stationary punt by incorporating lateral movement, which allows the punter to influence the ball’s direction, trajectory, and landing behavior.

+The rugby-style punt is often used to produce directional kicks toward the sideline, reduce return opportunities, or create unpredictable bounces upon landing.
+The angled approach and contact point can result in balls that roll, check up near the boundary, or change direction after hitting the ground, making them more difficult for returners to field cleanly.

+This technique gained prominence in American football through punters with backgrounds in rugby football and Australian rules football, and has become increasingly common in college football and the NFL.
+Modern punters frequently adapt the rugby-style approach to execute situational kicks such as directional punts, boundary punts, and kicks designed to flip field position.

+Directional punt

+A directional punt is a type of punt intentionally aimed toward a specific area of the field, most commonly the sideline or the numbers, rather than directly down the center.
+The primary objective is to limit return opportunities by reducing the amount of field available to the returner.

+Directional punts are widely used in modern gridiron football and may be executed using a variety of techniques, including spiral, low line-drive, or rugby-style kicks, depending on field position and strategic considerations.
+Within informal punting communities, certain low, sideline-directed variations of the directional punt are sometimes colloquially referred to as a "Louie punt", though the term is not formally recognized.

 Pooch punt

 Teams may line up in a normal offensive formation and have the quarterback perform a pooch punt, also known as a quick kick.
 This usually happens in situations where the offense is in a 4th and long situation in their opponent's territory, but are too close to the end zone for a traditional punt and (depending on weather conditions) too far for a field goal try—a situation also known as the dead zone.
 Like fake punt attempts, these are rarely tried, although Randall Cunningham, Tom Brady, Matt Cassel and Ben Roethlisberger have successfully executed pooch punts in the modern NFL era.
 Some pooch punts occur on third down and long situations in American football to fool the defense, which is typically not prepared to return a punt on third down.